 We are a global public safety technology and services company organized in March 2016 delivering modern policing solutions to law enforcement and security personnel.
 We began product sales of our first public safety product, the BolaWrap 100 remote restraint device, in late 2018.
+In October 2021 we released a new generation product, the BolaWrap 150.
+The BolaWrap 150 is electronically deployed and is more robust, smaller, lighter and simpler to deploy than the BolaWrap 100 that is being phased out.

-The immediate addressable domestic market for our solutions consists of approximately 900,000 full-time sworn law enforcement officers at over 15,300 federal, state and local law enforcement agencies.
+The immediate addressable domestic market for our solutions consists of approximately 900,000 full-time sworn law enforcement officers at over 15,300 federal, state and local law enforcement agencies and over 12 million police officers in over 100 countries we are targeting globally.
 We are also exploring other domestic markets, including military and private security.
 Our international focus is on countries with the largest police forces.
 The 100 largest international police agencies are estimated to have over 12.1 million law enforcement personnel.
 According to Statistics MRC, a market research consulting firm, we participate in a segment of the non-lethal products global market expected to grow to \$11.85 billion by 2023.